alwesam/frogger-clone-game/README.md

 How to play:

 Launch the frogger file using a web browser of your choice.
-You have 60 seconds to collect the items.
-Avoid enemy bugs moving across the screen.
-If your player is hit by an enemy, it will be moved to its original position on the grid.
-You have upto three lives.
+You have 60 seconds to collect all the items and win the game.
+Avoid enemy bugs moving across; if your player is hit by a bug, it will be moved to its original position on the game screen.
+Player has upto three lives.
 You win the game when the player collects all the items.

 The game is concluded when: